Alexandru Iacob

-Alexandru Iacob (born 14 April 1989) is a Romanian footballer who plays as a centre back for Eccellenza Sardinia club Budoni.
+Alexandru Iacob (born 14 April 1989) is a Romanian footballer who plays as a centre-back for Eccellenza Sardinia club Budoni.

 Career

 Iacob attended the Iancu de Hunedoara National College in his native city, Hunedoara, graduating in 2007.
 He began his football career playing at Corvinul Hunedoara youngsters.
 In 2005, he moved to the senior team, where he played 41 games and scored a goal.
-Iacob is also the captain of U-17 Romania national football team.
+Iacob is also the captain of the Romania under-17 national team.
 In 2007, he signed with Steaua București.

-On 6 August 2009 played his first match in Steaua's shirt in Europa League against Motherwell F.C., Steaua won away with 3–1.
+On 6 August 2009 played his first match in Steaua's shirt in the UEFA Europa League against Motherwell, Steaua won away with 3–1.
 In January 2010, Iacob was demoted to the B squad.